 Ribociclib is approved to be used with other drugs to treat:

-- Breast cancer that is hormone receptor positive (HR+) and HER2 negative (HER2-) and is advanced or has metastasized (spread to other parts of the body).
+- Breast cancer that is hormone receptor positive (HR+) and HER2 negative (HER2-) and has spread.
 It is used:

 Ribociclib is also being studied in the treatment of other types of cancer.